Near-Earth object: Definitions

+The orbits of some NEOs intersect that of the Earth, so they pose a collision danger.
+These are considered potentially hazardous objects (PHOs) if their estimated diameter is above 140 meters.
+PHOs include potentially hazardous asteroids (PHAs).
 PHAs are defined based on two parameters relating to respectively their potential to approach the Earth dangerously closely and the estimated consequences that an impact would have if it occurs.
 Objects with both an Earth minimum orbit intersection distance (MOID) of 0.05 AU or less and an absolute magnitude of 22.0 or brighter (a rough indicator of large size) are considered PHAs.
-Objects that either cannot approach closer to the Earth i.e. MOID greater than 0.05 AU, or which are fainter than H = 22.0 (about 140 m in diameter with assumed albedo of 14%), are not considered PHAs.
-NASA's catalog of near-Earth objects includes the approach distances of asteroids and comets (expressed in lunar distances).
+Objects that either cannot approach closer to the Earth than 0.05 AU, or which are fainter than H = 22.0 (about 140 m in diameter with assumed albedo of 14%), are not considered PHAs.